 Add a Negative Total Slack Flag – If you have a task with a fixed end date, you probably need this in order to debug your critical path.

 Track Qualitative Risk – Most risks are retired during the course of a project.
 This approach incorporates elements of your risk register into your schedule.

 Add a Cutover Weekend Calendar – Is your team performing one or two tasks over a weekend?
 Here’s how to represent it in Project without distorting the schedule for tasks that follow.

 After you read the first two chapters, you’ll have the background needed to skip to whatever other chapters interest you.

-New project management articles published on the web during the week of August 18 – 24.
+New project management articles published on the web during the week of November 10 – 16.
 We give you a high-level view so you can read what interests you.
-And yes, I took all of these hot air balloon photos right in my own neighborhood.
-Privacy?
-Well, they seemed friendly enough.
 Recommended:

 PM Best Practices

 Kevin Kern traces the trajectory of re-planning from reactive to proactive to predictive.